ccd330/coding-quiz/README.md

 ## Purpose:

-- To create a coding quiz which employees can use to generate a random password based on criteria they’ve selected.
+- To create a coding quiz which developers can use to test their technical knowledge prior to job interviews.

 <img src="https://github.com/ccd330/coding-quiz/blob/main/assets/demo_img.png" />